NREL/NEB-Tool/README.md

 - When developing for web run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build
-- To install all required packages: `npm install`

 - Built artifacts will be stored in the `/dist` directory.